More about Indian Railway Finance Corporation Limited

 | forwardEps | 6.900000 |

-IRFC's forward EPS is higher than its trailing EPS, suggesting the company is expected to see an increase in profitability this year.
-This points to positive growth, indicating that IRFC is projected to improve its financial performance compared to the previous year.
+IRFC's forward EPS is higher than its trailing EPS, which signals that the company is expected to achieve greater profitability this financial year.
+This suggests improved earnings performance, indicating a positive outlook for IRFC's financial growth.

 Price projections: